emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Sustainability impacts numerous aspects of the life cycle management (LCM) of devices.
 This document discusses the benefits of leveraging existing devices modularity to introduce eco-designed components in the networks while being able to assess the gains in sustainability.

-The motivation is the urgent need to start decreasing resource consumption by simply replacing devices components.
+The motivations are the urgent need to reduce power consumption by replacing device components with more energy-efficient alternatives, and to decrease embedded carbon emissions while extending the life duration of the device chassis.
 It can be viewed as a very basic use case of GREEN-bof {{GREEN-BOF}} approach.

 # Network and Devices Modularity